Understand the process and requirements for electricity connections when subdividing your land.

 - suitable electricity supply arrangements have been made by the developer to provide the electrical infrastructure required by us to service each lot within the subdivision

 - all fees and charges associated with the provision of network connection services have been paid

 Request for early Notification of Arrangement (early NOA)

-In order to assist developers in reducing the overall time for finalising subdivisions, we may issue an early Notification of Arrangement after the following conditions have been met:
+To assist developers in reducing the overall time for finalising subdivisions, we may issue an early NOA after the following conditions have been met:

 - at least 80% of the electricity network has been constructed

 - a copy of the Level 1 Accredited Service Provider quote for the construction work for setting the value of the bond has been provided

 - an early notification bond, equivalent to 100% of the construction cost, in the form of an unconditional bank guarantee has been paid.
 We may use the bond to complete the works in the event that the applicant fails to have the works completed to our satisfaction

 An owner of a strata title development may be required by their local council to provide proof that they have made satisfactory arrangements for the provision of electricity supply to the strata development, prior to lodgement of a strata plan.